German fortification of Guernsey: Artillery positions

 Batterie Mirus was the largest artillery battery in the Channel Islands.
-Using four barrels taken from a 1917 Imperial Russian dreadnaught captured in Norway and resting on platforms manufactured by Friedrich Krupp A.G., these 30.5 cm guns had a potential range of 51 km with lightweight high explosive shells, weighing 250 kg or 31 km with the heavier 405 kg armour piercing shells.
+Using four barrels taken from a 1917 Imperial Russian dreadnought captured in Norway and resting on platforms manufactured by Friedrich Krupp A.G., these 30.5 cm guns had a potential range of 51 km with lightweight high explosive shells, weighing 250 kg or 31 km with the heavier 405 kg armour piercing shells.
 The battery became operational in June 1942.

 Ten other coastal artillery batteries, which included 1 x 15 cm SK C/28 and 1 x French 22 cm K532(f) at Jerbourg Point, run by Marine units, 3 x 21 cm Mörser 18 and 3 x French 22 cm K532(f) army units, all designed primarily to fire out to sea, were placed in open concrete pits so that they could turn 360 degrees.
 Bunkers for ammunition stores were constructed as were accommodation bunkers.

 Battery Dollmann at Pleinmont is open to the public to visit; it has one of the four 22 cm gun pits and a number of trenches restored.
 It features accommodation bunkers and two fortress quality ammunition bunkers, all linked by deep, concrete-lined trenches.
 A command and an observation bunker completes the major fortifications.
 Its guns had a range of 23 km.
 Barbed wire, 2 cm Flak positions, a Tobruk pit, 150 cm searchlight, minefields, Pak40 anti tank gun, and a Freya radar supported the battery.